MIRI Coronagraphic Imaging APT Template

 Main article: Understanding Exposure Times

-A Target ACQ must be completed by selecting a MULTIACCUM exposure configuration.
+A TAmust be completed by selecting a MULTIACCUM exposure configuration.
 Each exposure is configured by setting the readout pattern and characteristics parameters: Acq Readout Pattern and Acq Groups/Int.

 Acq Readout Pattern